RobertoM89/BigRig/README.md

 ### Rigging the Arms
 Start creating a joint chain by placing the *shoulder, elbow* and *wrist* joints on the character's left arm.
 You don't need to rename them, as they will be automatically renamed by the script.
-Use **Coplanar Joint Orient** script to orient the joints by selecting X as the aim axis, Z axis as the turning axis and so that the Y axis of the joints is pointing towards the inner side of the arm bend.
+Use **Coplanar Joint Orient** script to orient the joints by selecting X as the aim axis, Z as the turning axis and make sure that the Y axis of the joints is pointing towards the inner side of the arm bend.
 Orient the wrist joint as its parent joint: click on Maya menu *Skeleton → Orient Joint (options)*, tick *Orient Joint to World* and click *Orient*.
 Then freeze the rotations of the joints.

 <!-- Now select the first joint of the chain and mirror the chain onto the right arm: click on Maya menu *Skeleton → Mirror Joints (options)*, tick *YZ* and *Behavior* and click *Mirror*.
 Use again **Coplanar Joint Orient** script to orient the joints in the same way you did for the left arm, orient the last joint as its parent and then freeze the rotations of the joints.  -->